Jagle: Building a Large-Scale Japanese Multimodal Post-Training Dataset for Vision-Language Models: Acknowledgements

 \section{Acknowledgements}

 In this research work, we used the ``mdx: a platform for building data-empowered society''.
 We used ABCI 3.0 provided by AIST and AIST Solutions with support from ``ABCI 3.0 Development Acceleration Use''.
 We used a list of website URLs provided by the National Diet Library, which had been collected through its Web Archiving Project (WARP).
+This research was supported by the Science Tokyo Support Program for Doctoral Students, funded by the Universities for International Research Excellence.